verboompj/Networking/Accelerated Networking & Performance Testing.md

 Now we simply hit the defined limits of this vm,  as documented, at 6Gbps.

 Now lets run the same test on a VM with Accelerated Networking Enabled.
-I'll run the same Single Stream test side-by-side :
+I'll run the same single stream test side-by-side :
 `iperf3 -c ace:cab:deca:fe::5 -b 0 -P 1 -6`

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/14tcpsingsbs.png)